Almond sustainability based in generations of orchard stewardship.

 As a grower-owned cooperative, we share the same concerns that many others have about water usage, and we are committed to being part of the water solution.
 We pride ourselves on being leaders in agriculture water efficiency and work hand-in-hand with the Almond Board of California to research and invest in ways to become more water-efficient.

-- California almond farms use 33% less water to grow one pound of almonds today than 20 years ago.
+- California almond farms use 33% less water to grow one pound of almonds today than they did in 1990.

-- More than 85% of Blue Diamond almond orchards use efficient micro-irrigation systems.
+- More than 90% of Blue Diamond almond orchards use efficient micro-irrigation systems, as estimated from our sustainability data.
+That’s nearly twice the average you generally find in California crops.

-- The Orchard Stewardship Incentive Program connects growers with irrigation resources with a goal of reducing almond water use by another 20% by 2025.
+- The Orchard Stewardship Incentive Program connects growers with irrigation resources to meet an industry goal of reducing almond water use by another 20% by 2025.

 Biodiversity & Pollinators